jjonojj/jjonojj/README.md

-hai i am jonas and i like graphics programming currently working on a 3d graphics engine using c++ and opengl.
+hai i am jonas and i like graphics programming\n currently working on a 3d graphics engine using c++ and opengl.